DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

-#  Deploying IBM Operational Decision Manager Standard on Kubernetes Minikube
+#  Deploying IBM Operational Decision Manager on Kubernetes Minikube

 This tutorial explains the deployment of an IBM® Operational Decision Manager (ODM) clustered topology on a Minikube Kubernetes cluster.
 This deployment implements Kubernetes and Docker technologies.